sLill/VideoGameGuy/README.md

 # VideoGameCritic
 A *Higher or Lower* style web game based on video game review scores.
-Build with ASP.NET Core and EF Core.
+Built with ASP.NET Core and EF Core.

 ## Features
 * Regulary updated data.
 Sourced from the RAWG.io api